slowernews/wisdom-tldr/README.md

 > *«El dorados» are never drawn in the map.'*

-CHALLENGE: There are same fools though.
+CHALLENGE: there are same fools though.
 Easy wins if you identify them.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*

+> *'In the course of your life you will be continually encountering fools.
+There are simply too many to avoid.'*

+> *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*